This Pittsburgh-born device turns on all your lamps with 1 switch, no Alexa needed

 But Neilson never worried.
 He never saw himself competing with Amazon, Google or Apple.
 Switcheroo offered the convenience of "Alexa, turn on living room lights," without the hassle.
 No complicated setup.
 No passwords to remember.
 It won't stop working if your internet goes down.
 It can't be hacked.
 It doesn't collect data.

-"There's a lot of those products sold, but there' room for me, also," Neilson said.
+"There's a lot of those products sold, but there's room for me, also," Neilson said.

 The Switcheroo arose out of Neilson's frustration with the lighting in his own home.
 He wanted to turn on all the lamps in his living room with one switch at once without running extension cords all over the place or calling an electrician.
 Neilson searched Amazon but couldn't find anything.
 So he decided to make it himself.
 Neilson said that 60 percent of homes have at least one switched outlet — an outlet that is controlled by a wall-mounted light switch — and 90 percent of the people with switched outlets aren't happy with how they are set up.
 He wasn't the only one searching for an answer.